LiquidGalaxyLAB/ecogrid-intelligence/README.md

 > [!IMPORTANT]
 > **API Keys Configuration**
-> The **Google Maps API key** must be added directly to the `.env` file before running the app due to Android's native SDK requirements.
+> The **Google Maps API key** must be added directly into the `AndroidManifest.xml` file before running the app due to Android's native SDK requirements.
 The **Gemini API key**, however, can be configured later directly inside the app at runtime by going to **Settings → General → API Keys**.

 ### Connecting to Liquid Galaxy